LlamaSeg: Image Segmentation via Autoregressive Mask Generation: Experiments

 \subsection{Main Results}

-\textbf{Closed-set and open-vocabulary semantic segmentation.} The experimental results on closed-set and open-vocabulary semantic segmentation datasets are presented in Table~\ref{tab:sem_and_open_sem}.
-Our model achieves superior performance with fewer parameters.
-With only 0.77B parameters, it outperforms Unified-IO by 10.6/3.8/11.8 on the ADE20K, COCOStuff, and PAS-20 datasets, respectively.
-Compared to models with approximately 1B parameters, our model also surpasses Unified-IO2.
-Notably, increasing the model resolution from 256 to 384 enhances the extraction of fine-grained features, thereby improving segmentation accuracy.
+\textbf{Semantic Segmentation Result Analysis.} Table~\ref{tab:sem_and_open_sem} reports closed-set and open-vocabulary semantic segmentation results.
+LlamaSeg consistently outperforms existing visual generative models across all benchmarks.
+LlamaSeg-L attains 52.0/55.7 mIoU on ADE20K/COCO-Stuff, surpassing Unified-IO-XL and Unified-IO2-XXL by large margins with fewer parameters.
+Using higher-resolution mask tokens, LlamaSeg-L (384 pix.) further improves to 55.9 (+3.9) and 58.1 (+2.4), with consistent gains on PC-459/PC-59/PAS-20 (e.g., +2.0 on PAS-20).
+These results show that our visual-token formulation scales well with model size and resolution, enabling fine-grained masks and better boundary preservation.
+Compared with the MLLM-based baseline (LaSagnA) and the Unified-IO series, LlamaSeg achieves higher accuracy while remaining fully autoregressive and end-to-end.

-\textbf{Referring segmentation.} As shown in Table~\ref{tab:referring}, our model outperforms existing visual generative models across multiple referring segmentation datasets under the same parameter constraints.
+\textbf{Referring Segmentation Result Analysis.} As shown in Table~\ref{tab:referring}, our model outperforms existing visual generative models across multiple referring segmentation datasets under the same parameter constraints.
 On the RefCOCO dataset, our LlamaSeg-Large achieves a score 1.7 points higher than the best result of Unified-IO2, demonstrating superior language understanding capabilities.
-However, compared to typical discriminative segmentation models, there remains significant room for improvement.
+In contrast, a noticeable gap remains compared to specialized discriminative segmentation models.

-\textbf{Mean average Hausdorff distance.} We evaluated the average Hausdorff distance using IoU thresholds on the ADE20K and RefCOCO datasets, as presented in Table~\ref{tab:hausdorff_distance}.
-Semantic segmentation data, which is designed to distinguish between individual pixels, typically contains numerous intricate contours.
-In contrast, the contours in referring segmentation data are generally simpler.
-Our approach demonstrates clear superiority over previous visual generative models, achieving higher accuracy in aligning with ground truth contours.
-This indicates that our model is capable of accurately segmenting object boundaries.
-Fig.~\ref{fig:visual_comparison} provides a visual comparison of mask quality and segmentation results.
+\textbf{Boundary Accuracy Analysis.} Although our model achieves slightly lower overall scores on referring segmentation tasks than other strong baselines, it delivers notably higher boundary precision.
+We evaluate $mAHD$ under multiple IoU thresholds on ADE20K and RefCOCO (Table~\ref{tab:hausdorff_distance}).
+While semantic segmentation data, aimed at pixel-level discrimination, often exhibits complex contours, referring segmentation masks are comparatively simpler.
+Our approach consistently yields lower $mAHD$ than previous visual generative models, indicating more accurate alignment with ground-truth contours and the ability to capture fine object boundaries with high fidelity.
+Figure~\ref{fig:visual_comparison} further illustrates these improvements in mask quality and segmentation accuracy.